 By default, your router assigns dynamic IP Address to every device that connects to it.
 This is called DHCP (short for Dynamic Host Control Protocol).
-But sometimes, we need our devices to have same IP address (i.e. Static IP) every time it connects to the network.
+But sometimes, we need our devices to have the same IP address (i.e. Static IP) every time it connects to the network.
+Reason being,

 - Access your computer from the Internet.

 - Share data between two devices on the same network.

 - Quickly access your Network Printer or NAS.

 - Use your computer as a media server.